 The CISSR Annual Meetings on Christian Origins focus on the research area of Christian origins in the first two centuries.
-This means: research on the historical Jesus, exegesis of the vast body of early Christian writings in all their languages, history of early Christianity in the Jewish and Hellenistic-Roman context, archaeology and related classical sciences, papyrology, relations with the Jewish and Hellenistic-Roman world in all its aspects.
-All possible different methods and perspectives are contemplated: historical-critical exegesis, comparative religion, archaeology, social sciences and cultural studies, and so on.
+This means: research on the historical Jesus, exegesis of the vast body of early Christian writings in all their languages, history of early Christianity in the Jewish and Greco-Roman context, archaeology and related classical sciences, papyrology, relations with the Jewish and Hellenistic world in all its aspects.
+All possible different methods and perspectives are contemplated: historical-critical exegesis, comparative religion, archaeology, social sciences, cultural studies, and so on.

 The goal is to create a framework for the presentation and discussion exclusively of current research in its more stimulating and specialist outcomes and results.
 In this context, everyone will have the opportunity to explain what they are doing and discuss it from a scientific point of view with other researchers.
 With this in mind, we welcome the participation of specialists in applied methodologies i.e. anthropologists, sociologists, literary scholars, papyrologists, archaeologists, etc.

 A major focus of the meeting will be the open in-depth scientific discussions centering on a number of books of recent publication.

 The initiative is possible today, because we are in the presence of a significant number of scholars of the new generations who have achieved a high level by international standards.
 This allows them to manage the event first-hand, thus assuming the role of protagonists, albeit with the involvement of specialists from “older” generations.